• Skip to primary navigation

 Prepared chicken fajitas spread evenly onto a baking sheet.

-Spread the chicken and veggie mixture on to the prepared baking sheet, arranging in a single even layer.
+Spread the chicken and veggie mixture onto the prepared sheet pan, arranging in a single even layer.

 Bake for 8 minutes.
 Stir the chicken and pepper slices.
 Then, bake for an additional 7-8 minutes or until the chicken is cooked and the veggies are fork-tender.